Nauja/Entropy/Draft.md

         v += int(f.readline())
 ```

-Here we have a function that sum numbers written
+Here we have a function that sum numbers written on each line of a file.
-on each line of a file.
-Let's be clear, this
+Let's be clear, this shouldn't be the responsibility of this function
-shouldn't be the responsibility of this function
+to read numbers from a file or to even know what a file is.

-to read numbers from a file or to even know what a
+One important thing to keep in mind is that it becomes way too complex
-file is.
-Here this is clearly the case, but we often
+to understand, test, document or maintain a function when it has
-end up with such function when writing code assuming
+responsibilities beyond its scope; so it should be avoided by limiting
-how it's going to be used or what inputs will be.
+its scope to its added value.

 ```python
 def sum(a:int, b:int, *, op:Callable[[int,int],int]):